-I first tried Korean Kim Chi years ago when my brother was dating a lovely Japanese woman.
-Together, they dedicated their entire lower section of their fridge to her expert kim chi jars, no doubt to feed their (and their visitors') taste for this delicious food.
+I first tried Korean Kimchi years ago when my brother was dating a lovely Japanese woman.
+Together, they dedicated the entire lower section of their fridge to her expert kimchi jars, no doubt to feed their (and their visitors’) taste for this delicious food.
 She had a knack for making all things pickled, but even after her careful instruction, I was not able to replicate her recipes at home.

-I had all but given up on my skills as a home Kim Chi maker until I can across the base recipe for this, now refined kim chi.
+I had all but given up on my skills as a home kimchi maker until I can across the base recipe for this, now-refined vegetarian kimchi recipe.

 Why fermented foods?

-Many traditional cultures include fermented foods as part of their diet.
-Yoghurt, sauerkraut, pickles, buttermilk, kombucha, kefir, tempeh, lassi and of course Korean kim chi are examples of fermented foods that contain a range of natural cultures that support the immune system and digestion.
-In a nutshell, fermented foods provide the body with essential microbacteria to encourage a healthy balance of flora in our gut.
+Many traditional cultures include fermented foods as part of their diet: yoghurt, sauerkraut, pickles, buttermilk, kombucha, kefir, tempeh, lassi and of course, Korean kimchi.
+These types of fermented foods contain a range of natural cultures that support the immune system and digestion.
+In a nutshell, fermented foods provide the body with essential micro bacteria to encourage a healthy balance of flora in our gut.